lmiller1990/design-pattenrns-for-vuejs/API-REQUESTS.md

 Since we are mocking the Vuex store now, we have bypassed `axios` entirely.
 This style of test is tempting at first.
 There is less code to write.
 It's very easy to write.
 You can also directly set the `state` however you like - in the snippet above, `dispatch` doesn't actually update the state.

-Again, the actual test code didn't change much - we are no longer passing a `store` to `render` (since we are not even using a store, we mocked it out entirely).
+Again, the actual test code didn't change much - we are no longer passing a `store` to `render` (since we are not even using a real store in the test, we mocked it out entirely).
 We don't have `mockPost` any more - instead we have `mockDispatch`.
 The assertion against `mockDispatch` became an assertion that a `login` action was dispatched with the correct payload, as opposed to a HTTP call to the correct endpoint.

 There is a big problem.
 Even if you delete the `login` action from the store, the test will *continue to pass*.
 This is scary!
 The tests are all green, which should give you confidence everything is working correctly.
 In reality, your entire application is completely broken.